 - Cyber bullying – this is the misuse of digital technologies or communications to bully a person or a group, typically through messages or actions that are threatening and/or intended to cause offence, anxiety or humiliation

 All children at Kilmorie Primary School have the right to be safe and happy both in class and in the playground.
 Bullying can cause great distress and both adults and children need to know what to do when this occurs.
 Bullying can be addressed in a number of ways including 1:1 support for victims, through assemblies and class discussions and through the curriculum.
 Parents and children should know that they can share their worries with the class teacher, a member of the senior leadership team or a trusted adult in the school.
-Bullying will not be tolerated at Kilmorie and allegations of bullying are taken very seriously.
+Bullying will not be tolerated at Kilmorie and allegations of bullying are taken very seriously and always investigated thoroughly.
 This policy has been read and contributed to by our children, through the school council.

 Objectives of Policy

 - To describe school systems for dealing with bullying

 - To have strategies in place to support victims and bullies

 - To ensure that parents know who to approach if they are worried that their child is being bullied